aditya-kanade/aditya-kanade/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me adityakanade42@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I’m not just a developer—I creative fields like writer,sketching,painting,youtube,graphic design,editing,and digital art.
+- ⚡ Fun fact: I’m not just a developer—I love creative fields like writer,sketching,painting,youtube,graphic design,editing,and digital art.
 I believe that a great web experience is a blend of technology and creativity.

 <!---
 aditya-kanade/aditya-kanade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.